esa25/calculator/README.md

 # Calculator
-## Creating a calculator that contain functions for all basic math operators you tyically find on simple calculators
+### Creating a calculator that contains functions for all basic math operators you tyically find on simple calculator.